-Service processor menus are available using an ASCII terminal when OK is displayed on the operator panel or when the service processor has detected a server problem (such as a surveillance failure).
+Service processor menus are available using an ASCII terminal when OK is displayed on the primary I/O drawer operator panel or when the service processor has detected a server problem (such as a surveillance failure).

 For a summary of the service processor functions and the methods used to invoke them, see the following table.